huggingface/blog/deploy-vertex-ai.md

 The collection of TensorFlow vision models in 🤗 Transformers is growing.
 It now supports state-of-the-art semantic segmentation with [SegFormer](https://huggingface.co/docs/transformers/model_doc/segformer#transformers.TFSegformerForSemanticSegmentation).
-We encourage you to extend the deployment workflow you learned this post to semantic segmentation models like SegFormer.
+We encourage you to extend the deployment workflow you learned in this post to semantic segmentation models like SegFormer.

 # Conclusion